pahlisch/pahlisch/README.md

 ### About me:

-I've been working as a Prodct Owner for the past five years and I am now exploring the beautiful world of data science and AI.
+I've been working as a Product Owner for the past five years and I am now exploring the beautiful world of software engineering, data science and AI.

 ### Working on: